The doctor will see you now.

 Structure was ‘stripped to the studs’ to create the medical center

-While the space that came with the “big box” structure of Sears was a boon for the medical center overall, one main ingredient for a patient-friendly center was missing, UTSW said: “Natural light.”
+While the space that came with the “big box” structure of Sears was a boon for the clinic overall, one main ingredient for a patient-friendly center was missing, UTSW said: “Natural light.”

 “We ended up looking at three different ways to add natural light into the building,” said Gary Fitzjarrell, Senior Project Manager for Health System Affairs at UTSW, in the post.
 “First, we put as many windows on the outside as we could, and some of the interior walls have what we call ‘clear stories,’ or glass, so you can see more light in the building.”